baquies-since1995/OED-Expanded/x-campaign-material.md

 - Any major river, ravine, or other obstacle will add +1 to the difficulty factor.
 - Traveling along a major road will subtract 1 from the difficulty factor (min 1).
+- Stormy/Snowy/Wintery conditions will add +1 to the difficulty factor.
 - \* Mountain Hex: there is a 1 in 6 chance to make progress in a given day, unless there is a pass.
 - Night travel costs double (unless a full moon, on a clear night, in open terrain) and adds a +2 to the difficulty factor, even with Infravision.